qarnov/devops-assessment/README.md

 # Additonal Features

-- **Automated Timeout:** The script includes a timeout mechanism that automatically stops the monitoring if there is no activity for 30 seconds.
+- **Automated Timeout:** The script includes a timeout mechanism that automatically stops the monitoring if there is no activity for 30 minutes.
 This prevents unnecessary resource consumption.
 - **Manual Interruption:** Users can manually stop the script by pressing Ctrl+C, which raises a KeyboardInterrupt.
 This provides a convenient way to halt the script during execution.
 - **Error Logging with Logging Module:** The script utilizes the logging module in Python to log error messages, information, and warnings.
 This provides structured and organized logging of errors and solutions.
 - **Level-Based Logging:** Different log levels are used for different types of messages: